 CJGeo proposed 25lb/cuft wet cast density permeable cellular concrete for the backfill material.
 Because there is no aggregate, it can easily be pumped through small diameter lines at low pressure, which addressed the accessibility concerns.

-Because the material is permeable (modified ASTM D-2434 2.0cm/sec), it is freely draining and reduces hydrostatic loads on adjacent structures.
+Because the material is permeable (modified ASTM D-2434 2.0cm/sec), it is free draining and reduces hydrostatic loads on adjacent structures.